AshwiniSaran/Fileload-with-MVC/README.md

-##SportAgency - Simple ASP.NET MVC Project
+##Fileload-with-MVC - Simple ASP.NET MVC Project

 This is a simple web application for reading few text files provided through web page and inserting into relevant table and list a required resultset into the webpage.